|What to See & Do in Colmar, France|

 Among the winding streets are numerous points of interest:

-Smaller and simpler than Strasbourg's great Cathédrale de Notre-Dame de Strasbourg, it is nonetheless worthy of a visit.
-In bright sunlight its golden stone glows as though alive.
-Admire the stained glass windows and, outside, look for the storks' nest on a platform on the rooftop at the back of the church.
+Admire the great church's stained glass windows and, outside, look for the storks' nest on a platform on the rooftop at the rear.

 Église des Dominicains